Learning Decomposed Representation for Counterfactual Inference: DeR-CFR Algorithm

-From the preliminary proposition, we know the adjustment factor should be independent with the treatment variable, $A(X) \perp T$.
-Considering the treatment is binary, then we propose to learn the decomposed representation of adjustment factor $A$ by constraining the discrepancy of its distribution between treatment arms $T=1$ and $T=0$.
+From the preliminary proposition, we know the adjustment factor should be independent of the treatment variable, $A(X) \perp T$.
+Considering the treatment is binary, we propose to learn the decomposed representation of adjustment factor $A(X)$ by constraining the discrepancy of its distribution between treatment arms $T=1$ and $T=0$.
 Moreover, to prevent the information of adjustment factor from being embedded into other factors, we adopt a regression model $g_A$ to maximize the predictive power of $A(X)$ on $Y$.
-Here, we use $\mathcal{L}_{A}$ to denote the loss of decomposing adjustment factor during the representation learning as:
+Here, we use $\mathcal{L}_{A}$ to denote the loss of decomposing adjustment factor as:

-where $l[y_i, g_A(A(x_i))]$ would be an $l_2$-loss for continuous outcomes and a log-loss for binary outcomes. $\left\{A\left(x_{i}\right)\right\}_{i:t_{i}=k}$ denotes the distribution of adjustment factor representation $A(X)$ with respect to the treatment arm $t=k$. $\rm{disc}(\cdot)$ denotes the discrepancy of adjustment factor distribution between different treatment arms.
-Many integral probability metrics (IPMs)\cite{mansour2009domain,sriperumbudur2009integral}, such as Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel} and Wasserstein distance\cite{arjovsky2017wasserstein}, can be used to measure the discrepancy of distributions.
+where $l[y_i, g_A(A(x_i))]$ would be an $l_2$-loss for continuous outcomes and a log-loss for binary outcomes. $\left\{A\left(x_{i}\right)\right\}_{i:t_{i}=k}$ denotes the distribution of adjustment factor representation $A(X)$ with respect to the treatment arm $t=k$.
+Function $disc(\cdot)$ denotes the discrepancy of adjustment factor distribution between different treatment arms.
+Many integral probability metrics (IPMs) \cite{muller1997integral,sriperumbudur2009integral}, such as Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel} and Wasserstein distance \cite{arjovsky2017wasserstein}, can be used to measure the discrepancy of distributions.
 In this paper, we use the MMD to calculate $disc(\cdot)$.

-By minimizing this term, our model can ensure the information of instrumental factor $I$ and confounding factor $C$ would not be embedded into $A(X)$, since $I$ and $C$ are associated with the treatment variable.
-And vice versa.
+By minimizing this term, our model can ensure the information of the instrumental factor $I$ and the confounding factor $C$ would not be embedded into $A(X)$, since $I$ and $C$ are associated with the treatment variable.
+Moreover, vice versa with maximizing the predictive power of $A(X)$ on $Y$, we can ensure all the information of adjustment factor would embed to $A(X)$, hence would not be embedded into other factors.
 Hence, the regularizer can help to decompose the adjustment factor.